Touhma/DSP_Galactic_Scale/README.md

-For any question related to my work, stop spamming this server or anyone here, Seeing that some people asked me for a dedicated discord , here you are : https://discord.gg/NbpBn6gM6d --> It will not replace the modding discord comunity.
+For any question related to my work, stop spamming this server or anyone here, Seeing that some people asked me for a dedicated discord , here you are : https://discord.gg/NbpBn6gM6d --> It will not replace the modding discord community.
 But at least it will be easier to talk about the mod and ask me directly questions :)

 ## Disclaimer